$16.6 Million Roofer Fall

 The federal lawsuit, presided by U.S. District Judge Jesse M. Furman, covers claims that would not be eligible for the company’s compensation program, such as accidents involving cars that were not part of the initial recall and accidents in which the vehicle’s airbags were deployed.

 If you or a loved one suffered serious injuries or had a family member die in an accident involving one of the GM ignition recalled vehicles, you may be entitled to compensation.
 You need to seek the assistance of an experienced attorney who can file a case on your behalf.
 These cases are very complicated and are constantly changing as details of the cases are being updated on a daily basis.
 The lawyers at Friedman Rodman Frank & Estrada, P.A. are keeping up with every new detail that emerges so they can bring you the best legal representation possible.
 Remember, the law limits the amount of time you have to bring a wrongful death claim of any other claim against another party, so now is the time to act.
-To learn more about the GM recall or to find out if you qualify for compensation, contact our GM ignition recall attorneys online or call toll free at 877-448-8585 or at 305-448-8585.
+To learn more about the GM recall or to find out if you qualify for compensation, contact our GM ignition recall attorneys online or call at 305-448-8585.

 Client Reviews